-In 1985, the FQM succeeded in establishing its credibility and, by extension, that of therapeutic massage by establishing a mandatory 1,000-hour training profile for persons intent on obtaining the title of massage therapist.
-Over the years, the FQM would add fresh content to the basic profile, including content on anatomy, sexual ethics, professional ethics and helping relationships.
+About the year 1985, the FQM had successfully established credibility, which also benefited therapeutic massage, by imposing a mandatory 1,000-hour training profile for anyone intent on becoming a certified massage therapist.
+Over the years, the FQM would add fresh content to its training profile, including courses on anatomy, sexual ethics, professional ethics and helping relationships.

-In 1996, the FQM innovated with the creation of Semaine de la massothérapie FQM (FQM Massage Therapy Week), an annual promotional campaign for members.
-This activity is intended to promote massage therapy with the public, consolidate the FQM’s reputation, and break into the market for chair massage in the business community.
+In 1996, the FQM launched the Semaine de la massothérapie FQM (FQM Massage Therapy Week), an annual promotional campaign for members.
+This innovative activity is intended to promote massage therapy to the general public, to consolidate the FQM’s reputation, and to develop the business market with in-company chair massage sessions.

-In September 2005, the Fédération introduced its new training profile in FQM-accredited schools.
-This new program is consistent with the movement toward competency-based training programs both in Canada and United States.
-Once again, the FQM showed its leadership by spearheading this “reform” of the practice of massage therapy in Quebec.
-In June 2006, the appointment of a new executive director spurred further reform in several areas.
-After consulting its membership, the Fédération acted by replacing the FQM entrance exam with a coaching: certification of competencies session intended to validate the competencies of future members.
+In September 2005, the FQM introduced its new training profile in accredited schools.
+This new program is consistent with the movement toward competency-based training programs that prevail both in Canada and United States.
+Once again, the FQM showed leadership by spearheading this “reform” of the practice of massage therapy in Quebec.
+After consulting with its members, the FQM replacied the entrance exam with a competency certification coaching session intended to validate the competencies of future members.

-The Fédération is the only accreditation body for massage therapy schools in Quebec.
-In 2008, the FQM worked jointly with schools to set up a major quality network composed of 17 FQM-accredited massage therapy schools.
-To obtain accreditation, a school must make a commitment to comply with the agreement protocol, and to ensure program quality, an expert from the FQM analyzes the training programs, course outlines and the teaching credentials of the professors in the schools.
+Since early 2008, every FQM member is formally known under the exclusive designation of "massothérapeute agréé"®.
+With this innovation, the FQM sets a new benchmark as accreditation is widely seen by the general public as a byword for professionalism, quality and integrity.
+The FQM is also the only accreditation body for massage therapy schools in Quebec.
+The same year, the FQM worked jointly with massage theraoy schools to set up a major quality network composed of 17 FQM-accredited schools.
+To obtain accreditation, a school must make a commitment to comply with the agreement protocol; and to ensure program quality, an expert from the FQM analyzes the training programs and course outlines as well as the teaching credentials of the professors.

 In 2009, the FQM marked its 30th anniversary on a high note.
 After all these years, the Fédération remains the most credible organization with official authorities and — above all — the largest professional association in Quebec representing only massage therapists.

-In 2010, the Fondation québécoise de la massothérapie FQM was born.
+In 2010, the FQM established the Fondation québécoise de la massothérapie.
 Its mission is to contribute to the health and quality of life of people living with cancer, including the elderly and their caregivers.